 Find answers to your questions about the Lionhead rabbit.
-Learn how big they get, how to care for them, and who should have one.
-Plus: Your FAQ about the Lionhead rabbit breed.
+Learn how big they get, the lionhead rabbit life expectancy, how to care for them, and who should have one.
+Your FAQ Guide and everything you need to know about the Lionhead rabbit breed.

 What Is a Lionhead Rabbit?

 As sustenance farmers, we raise animals as our meat source.
-As such, the Lionhead rabbit would not be one we would have because of it’s a dwarf rabbit breed.
+As such, we would not have the lionhead rabbit because it is a dwarf rabbit breed.

-Their fluffy mane makes their head look bigger than it really is, but these rabbits are on the smaller side of rabbit breeds.
-Making them the perfect size for a pet or show rabbit.
+Their fluffy mane makes their heads look bigger than they really are, but these rabbits are on the smaller side of rabbit breeds, making them the perfect size for a pet or show rabbit.

 Lionhead Rabbit Breed Information